 What makes one lodge better than another?

 Each lodge or camp is different.
 The most important qualities that make a great game lodge include the location and view from the lodge, size of the lodge and traversing area, and the quality of staff.
 Of course, for some people, the quality of food and selection of wines might be considered most important!
 Other factors to consider are the quality of accommodation, a number of seats per vehicle and the activities offered.

 Location and view

 Size of the lodge and traversing area

 The size of the lodge and traversing area are two separate things, but both are important.
 There is a huge difference between staying at a huge, impersonal lodge with 70 rooms, or a small, intimate lodge with six rooms.
 Generally, the smaller the lodge, the more personalised the safari experience.
 At a smaller lodge, you can often expect greater attention to detail, better hosting, and more personal touches.
-A big lodge is less personal and more noisy.
+A big lodge is less personal and noisier.
 This may suit some people, but it is not for everyone.

 Also often overlooked is how many vehicles share the traversing area.
 On the one hand, an exclusive traversing area means no congestion at sightings and the ability to stay for as long as you want at a prime sighting (on shared traversing areas, it is common for prime sightings to become congested, and you sometimes may have to wait before you can enter the sighting, or might have to leave the sighting after 15 minutes just when things get interesting).
 On the other hand, if there are not many vehicles calling in and sharing sightings on the radio, an exclusive traversing area could make game viewing more difficult.
 If there are only one or two vehicles out on game drive, they need a lot more luck to find their own sightings.
 A shared traversing area with many vehicles and many pairs of eyes looking for animals means far more sightings will be called in over the radio.